 Welcome to our blog series on comparing AWS Athena, a serverless Presto service, to open source PrestoDB.
 In this series we’ll discuss Amazon’s Athena service versus PrestoDB.
 We’ll also discuss some of the reasons why you’d choose to deploy PrestoDB on yourself, rather than using the AWS Athena service.
 We hope you find this series helpful.

 AWS Athena is an interactive query service built on PrestoDB that developers use to query data stored in Amazon S3 using standard SQL.
-It has a serverless architecture, which is a benefit.
+Athena has a serverless architecture, which is a benefit.
 However, one of the drawbacks is the cost of AWS Athena.
-Currently, users pay per query (it’s priced at $5 per terabyte scanned).
+Currently, users pay per query.
+Currently it’s priced at $5 per terabyte scanned.
 Some of the common Amazon Athena limits are technical limitations that include query limits, concurrent queries limits, and partition limits.
 AWS Athena limits performance, as it runs slowly and increases operational costs.
-Plus, AWS Athena is built on an old version of PrestoDB and only supports a subset of PrestoDB features.
+In addition to this, AWS Athena is built on an older version of PrestoDB and it only supports a subset of the PrestoDB features.

 An overview on AWS Athena limits

 AWS Athena query limits can cause problems, and many data engineering teams have spent hours trying to diagnose them.
 Most of the limitations associated with Athena are rather challenging.
-Luckily, some are soft quotas that you can request AWS to increase.
-One big limitation is around Athena’s limitations on queries: Athena users can only submit one query at a time and can only run up to five queries simultaneously for each account by default.
+Luckily, some are soft quotas.
+With these, you can request AWS to increase them.
+One big issue is around Athena’s restrictions on queries: Athena users can only submit one query at a time and can only run up to five queries simultaneously for each account by default.

 AWS Athena query limits